raktims2210-dev/representation-economy/README.md

 ## A Canonical Framework for AI, Institutions, and Machine-Legible Reality

+A conceptual and institutional framework for understanding AI-mediated systems, machine-legible reality, and governed enterprise execution.

 > AI systems do not operate directly on reality.
 > They operate on representations of reality.